-22 July 2014
+22 October 2014

-Traditions are well preserved in Malta.
+Traditions are well preserved here in Malta.
 Whether it be attending one of the many Maltese Churches on a Sunday, or attending the annual village festa, the Maltese truly remember the ways things were done in the past.
 Over a 100 years ago, basic needs were supplied by local farmers who would serve a particular district, typically on horse drawn carriage, offering the locals a variety of fruit, vegetables, bread, and Maltese specialties like imqaret.
 This service is still being practiced today, the horse drawn carriage, replaced by flat-bed vehicles.

 Author: Adam Claffey

 For more info on the subject visit David’s website: How To Malta